SiemensIndustrialEdgeITA/edge-postgresql/README.md

 In addition to the connection name, also the following parameters can be  specified:
 * Membership group of the configured server: the configured server will be visible in the navigation tree under the parent node or membership group specified;
 * Server background and foreground colors;
-* If direct connection to the server upon completion and closure of the dialog box is needed;
+* Specify whether direct connection to the server upon completion and closure of the dialog box is needed;
 * Possibility of sharing the server with other users;
 * Comments.